Noah Baumbach on “Jay Kelly,” His New Movie with George Clooney

 you know, making notes of all these little idiocies that you have encountered along the way.
 I mean, is Jay Kelly a repository, the film, a repository for little things you've noticed?

-Or I also assume that Clooney and Adam Sandler themselves have probably lived a J. Kelly kind of life and have...
+Or I also assume that Clooney and Adam Sandler themselves have probably lived a J. Kelly kind of life and have

-Yeah, I think so.
-I mean also like this idea for a character, which is true for
+yeah I think so.
+I mean also like this idea for a character which is true for

-I mean, there's definitely that thing of like, I mean, because also the rider for him, you know, it's this sort of notion of like in the beginning of the movie, you haven't seen the movie, it's like there's a cheesecake as part of like the assortment of things that is in every room he goes into.
+people of the you know movie stars of of a certain level where they have like they do wherever they go there's always the same things laid out for them you know and does this happen for you do you have a rider no i don't have one i mean there's definitely that thing of like i mean because also the rider for for him you know it's this sort of notion of like in the beginning of the movie, if you haven't seen the movie, it's like there's a cheesecake as part of like the assortment of things that is in every room he goes into.

-And he says, I don't like cheesecake.
-Why is this always here?
+And he says, I don't like cheesecake. why is this always here?

 And Adams, this place's manager, says, you know, well, you once said you liked it, so it made it into the rider.

-But I also felt like it was actually a good, you know, an amusing way to sort of also, again, tell this sort of story of identity and of like, who are we?
+But I also felt like it was actually a good, you know, an amusing way to sort of also, again, tell the sort of story of identity and of like, who are we?
 Are we the person who said it then?

 Are we, you know, and these things like this rider idea too, they get repeated.
 So it is sort of like, well, I wanted this one time